Mission & Vision

 We encourage an Adult Advisor team that shares responsibility, rather than one Adult Advisor who does a majority of the work.
 It is really important to have strong communication and collaboration between the Adult Advisor team.
 Consider the best way to communicate with them and update each other.
 Is that a Slack channel?
 An email chain?
 Owl message delivery?
 It can be great to have a standing meeting amongst your Adult Advisor team to chat about planning, problem solving, and role sharing.
 Try to divvy up the load so multiple Adult Advisors are responsible for a portion of a meeting or campaign.

 The Sources of Strength Train the Trainer (T4T) model can also increase sustainability.
-Once a Provisional Trainer becomes Certified Local Trainer, the cost of the program drops from $5,000 per school to $500 annually for returning schools and $750 for new schools.
+Once a Provisional Trainer becomes a Certified Local Trainer, the cost of the program drops from $6,000 per school to just the $750 yearly Licensing and Materials fee.

 Our work is centered around collaboration with other programs and community initiatives.
 Sources of Strength is designed to be customized, so schools may add it into other prevention, leadership, diversity, academic, spirituality, and community programs, and more.
 We work better together!